thomaslorentsen/adyen-paypal-express-checkout/README.md

 ## Modifying The Payload
 Update the values in the text area and then submit ```update payload``` to set the values and generate a new HMAC.
 ## Integration Guide
-This container is based on the [Sample HPP Create Payment](https://github.com/Adyen/adyen-php-sample-code/blob/master/1.HPP/SHA-256/create-payment-on-HPP-SHA256_advanced.php) example code.
+This container is based on the [HPP Create Payment](https://github.com/Adyen/adyen-php-sample-code/blob/master/1.HPP/SHA-256/create-payment-on-HPP-SHA256_advanced.php) sample code.